-- (i) Oversight by the Bank's Board of Directors and the Nomination & Remuneration Committee (Continued) - Reviews, and makes recommendations to the Board in respect of the Bank's remuneration policy and practices and ensures that these are determined based on appropriate factors such as the Bank's business needs, culture, strategy, objectives, risk appetite and control environment, market situations and also the principles set out in relevant legal and regulatory requirements applicable to employees' remuneration; - Reviews and endorses the specific remuneration packages of members of senior management of the Bank; - Evaluates any practices or recommendation by which remuneration is paid for potential future revenues or benefits whose timing and likelihood remain uncertain; and - Ensures that regular review of the Bank's remuneration system and its operation is sustained.
+- (i) Oversight by the Bank's Board of Directors and the Nomination & Remuneration Committee (Continued) - Reviews, and makes recommendations to the Board in respect of the Bank's remuneration policy and practices and ensures that these are determined based on appropriate factors such as the Bank's business needs, culture, strategy, objectives, risk appetite and control environment, market situations and also the principles set out in relevant legal and regulatory requirements applicable to employees' remuneration; - Reviews and endorses the specific remuneration packages of members of senior management and key personnel (with effective from 1 January 2025) of the Bank; - Evaluates any practices or recommendation by which remuneration is paid for potential future revenues or benefits whose timing and likelihood remain uncertain; and - Ensures that regular review of the Bank's remuneration system and its operation is sustained.

-The DSB NRC held three meetings in 2023.
+The DSB NRC held three meetings in 2024.